cakehonolulu/cakehonolulu.github.io/docs/pciem/src/getting_started.md

 What this does is, tell PCIem that it basically has 128MBs to play starting from physical ```0x1bf000000```:

-> **Note:** On some AArch64 platforms (such as the Raspberry Pi 4B), `memmap=` may not be honoured by the bootloader or may not be available at all.
+> **Note:** On some AArch64/riscv platforms (such as the Raspberry Pi 4B or VisionFive 2), `memmap=` may not be honoured by the bootloader or may not be available at all.
 In those cases, the preferred alternative is to reserve memory via a [Device Tree overlay](#reserving-memory-with-a-custom-device-tree-overlay) instead.
+If platform doesn't have `dtoverlay` access/support in an easy way, [an alternate method is possible](#reserving-memory-with-fully-replaced-device-tree).

 #### Reserving memory with a custom device tree overlay

 Create a file named `reserve-mem.dts` with the following contents, adjusting the base address and size to match your desired reservation:

+##### reserved-memory node

 ```dts
 /dts-v1/;